haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Example

 A scatter plot helps displays relationships between two variables in a plot.
+Transitions are also built in for moving the points around, as well transition the fill, radius, etc. Click the update data button below to see this in action!

 <div style="display: flex; justify-content: center">
 <ScatterPlotExample></ScatterPlotExample>